omustafa1994/sparta-lab-volume/README.md

 # Volume

 ### Description
-This task involved re-creating the Volume website using my full understanding of Bootstrap, along with HTML and CSS.
+This task involved re-creating the Volume website using my full understanding of Bootstrap, alongside HTML and CSS.
 This task involved pair programming, therefore two programmers had to work together at one workstation.

 ### Languages used
 * HTML